Appraising Anthony Bourdain, so often a teller of unappetizing truths

 At times Mr. Bourdain’s capacity as truth-teller could bleed into other, less salutary roles: the attention-seeking bully, the purveyor of well-polished shtick, the lecture-circuit fixture who, on cue, would curse like a line cook who has just chopped off the tip of his finger.

-“I do a lot of speaking engagements and sometimes I feel like I’m being paid to curse in front of people who haven’t heard it in a while,” he said in a 2008 interview.
+“I do a lot of speaking engagements, and sometimes I feel like I’m being paid to curse in front of people who haven’t heard it in a while,” he said in a 2008 interview.

 In the past few months, as accusations of sexual harassment and predatory behavior shook the restaurant industry, Mr. Bourdain’s swaggering accounts of kitchen life came in for re-evaluation.
 He took pleasure in telling outsiders what it was like.
 Was there some pride in there, too, in belonging to a band of misfits and rule-breakers?
 Had he helped to popularize a workplace culture in which misogyny and abuse were overlooked, tolerated and sometimes even celebrated?